harsh159357/contacts/README.md

 * App Logo Created Using [Material Design Icons](https://materialdesignicons.com/)
 * For Hosting used [000webhost](https://www.000webhost.com/)

+##### Note if REST APIs used in the app are not working and you are getting following error https://imgur.com/a/AcbW5uh Then you have to use your own hosting(website) to test Contacts App API section.

 ## Built With

 * [Flutter](https://flutter.io) - Cross Platform App Development Framework